SystemaAS/altinn-proxy/README.md

 # altinn-proxy for Systema AS

-Responsible for secure X.509 entrance into Altinn's REST API Accessing customer delegated RF-1331 Søknad om dagsoppgjør to ECKeyRole
+Responsible for a secure X.509 entrance into Altinn's REST API Accessing customer delegated RF-1331 Søknad om dagsoppgjør to ECKeyRole